 Detailed Itinerary

-Day 1: Arrive in London, "Horrible Histories" Cruise along the Thames
+Day 1: Arrive in London, "Horrible Histories" Thames Cruise

-See London's landmarks, such as Big Ben, on a family-friendly river cruise on the Thames
+See London's landmarks, such as Tower Bridge, on a family-friendly river cruise on the Thames

 Welcome to England!
 Upon arrival at the airport, you and your family will be met by your driver and transferred to your central London hotel.
 England's capital is a dynamic, family-friendly city filled with inspiring museums, parks, and attractions for kids of all ages and interests.
 Once you've checked in to your hotel and settled in, it's time to start your UK adventure with a cruise along the River Thames.

-Witness the Changing of the Guard spectacle at Buckingham Palace
+Day 2: See the Changing of the Guard at Buckingham Palace, Afternoon Sightseeing

-Afterward, stop for a bite to eat and inspire the kids with a visit to the British Museum, whose exhibitions and collections detail two million years of history and culture.
+Choose today's itinerary based on your family's interests.
+Curious kids will love a visit to the British Museum, whose exhibitions and collections detail two million years of history and culture.
 On a private tour, you and your family will hunt for clues and hints as you discover the museum's highlights, aided by your fun and knowledgeable guide.
 Discover treasures such as the famous Rosetta Stone, which the French and English used to decipher Egyptian hieroglyphs, and travel back to Ancient Greece to see marble sculptures and statues from the Parthenon.

 Plan your trip to England